Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 !dl-attach --overwrite
 ```

 This will replace the existing bindings with the new ones.
-As things stand it will not update any existing tiles with the new light blocking until you move, rotate or scale them, at which point it will redraw.
+It will not update any existing tiles with the new light blocking until you move, rotate or scale them, at which point they will redraw.
 You can force a redraw for selected tokens, or the whole campaign, by using the `!dl-redraw` command (see below).

 ### Doors

 The script can also manage doors for you.
 Drop the door graphic on the map layer.
-The script makes some assumptions about door graphics:
+The script makes some assumptions about door graphics when recording them:
 * the door should be horizontal
 * The hinge should be on the left.
 * the door should be vertically centred in its graphic